mmTheBest/TradingPilot/README.md

 and data freshness before allowing an order to proceed.
 The goal is to make trade approvals auditable, repeatable, and safe by default.

-If you're new to this codebase, start here.
-This README explains what the service does, how to install it from GitHub, and how to run it locally.

 ## What TradePilot does

 - **Trade staging with risk checks**: validates exposure, issuer/sector limits,